agroimpacts/nmeo/docs/projects.md

 Related to both this project and Project 1, we may also use an EO platform to process the Planet data we need for Project 1.

-## Project 3: Active Learning
+## Project 4: Active Learning
 We are developing a new land cover mapping platform that runs on Amazon Web Services virtual machines.
 The platform is based on active learning, where a machine learning algorithm iteratively tasks human mappers to collect training data in areas of lingering classification uncertainty.
 The mappers create this training data by digitizing crop fields they identify in high resolution Planet imagery.

-There are two possible projects related to this:
+There are three possible projects related to this:

 1. Deploy the active learning framework to a new geography outside of the current target region (Ghana).
+2. Apply it to new land cover type.
-2. Use the training datasets and imagery collected for Ghana to investigate the impact that training data error has on classification accuracy.
+3. Use the training datasets and imagery collected for Ghana to investigate the impact that training data error has on classification accuracy.

 ## References